muhammad-younas-webdev/MoneyBoy-Social/README.md

 - If styles look broken: ensure the correct CSS files are included in the HTML head and that responsive CSS files are loaded.
 - If JS features don't run on `file://`: run a local server (see Quick start) to avoid cross-origin/resource loading issues.

-## Contact / Maintainer

-If you want me to refine the README, add a license, scaffold npm scripts, or set up a minimal dev toolchain, tell me what you'd like next and I will implement it.